CSE512-14W/a3-chaoyu-aniket/README.md

 Put your storyboard content or a link to your storyboard pdf file here.
 (You can upload storyboard.pdf to your root folder.)

-## Changes between Storyboard and the Final Implementation
+### Changes between Storyboard and the Final Implementation

 A paragraph explaining changes between the storyboard and the final implementation.

-## Distribution of Work among the group members
+## Development Process

+Include:
-Breakdown of how the work was split among the group members.
+- Breakdown of how the work was split among the group members.
-Include a commentary on the development process, including answers to the following questions:
+- a commentary on the development process, including answers to the following questions:
-Roughly how much time did you spend developing your application?
-What aspects took the most time?
+  - Roughly how much time did you spend developing your application?
+  - What aspects took the most time?